-Before we get into the actual illustrated tutorial for how to do this, here’s a brief outline:
+Before we get into the actual illustrated tutorial for how to do this, I’ll show you the basic steps.

 1) Connect your audio interface to the computer

-2) Connect the guitar pedal to the audio interface using its output.
+3) Connect the guitar pedal’s output to the audio interface’s input

-3) Connect the guitar to the pedal’s input.
+4) Connect the guitar to the pedal’s input

 I recommend either the Scarlett 2i2 or the iRig HD 2.
 Of course, there are other ones on the market, but I can only personally vouch for the iRig HD 2 and the 2i2.
 If you want portability, the iRig HD 2 is your best bet, but if you want overall quality and value, the Scarlett 2i2 is the way to go.

 4) Your Guitar Pedal of course.

 Personally, I’m actually using one of the old school Line 6 pod systems which came out over a decade ago (although, I’ve since started to use Blue Cat Audio’s Axiom from Plugin Boutique).
 It still works and I love using it.
 I got it off of eBay a while back and it’s great.

 From what I understand, Line 6 doesn’t make them anymore, however, they’ve since come out with other models that you could probably grab off of Amazon for a cheap price.